gucci-on-fleek/lockdown-browser/Readme.md

 ## Purpose

 This tool is **not designed to facilitate cheating**.
-Instead, I built it for two purposes:
+Instead, I built it for three purposes:

 First, it is designed to show school administrators that the _Lockdown Browser_ is entirely ineffective.
 Respondus claims that it is the [“gold standard”](https://web.respondus.com/he/lockdownbrowser/) and that it cannot be bypassed, but that is false.
 I, a random University student, bypassed the _Lockdown Browser_ in **a single day**.
 This removes all of the (supposed) benefits of the _Lockdown Browser_, and thus makes [the issues](#why-the-lockdown-browser-is-bad) look even worse.